Explore Aquaponics

 System Basics

 All Aquaponics systems use three primary components.
-A Grow bed for plants, a tank for fish, and a system for continuously circulating water between the two.
+A Grow bed for plants, a tank for fish, and a way to circulate water between the two.

 The most common aquaponics system for households uses a media bed such as expanded clay to provide a porous surface for bacteria to live in.
 This creates a perfect microclimate for nitrogen eating bacteria to convert fish waste into fertilizer.